Bira/octopus-carnival/_drafts/lphr-scene-03.md

 about Thrune and wondering what the racket is near the park.

-The group pushes a couple of tables together away from the other customers, orders some quick drinks, and begins to talk.
+The group pushes a couple of tables together away from the other customers, orders some drinks, and begins to talk.
 This is where Rexus explains his story and makes his impassoned plea for the party to join him in rebellion.

 Jade is _immediately_ all in on this, as are Rosalia and Urist.
 Arthur likes the idea, but is open about being in town to find a missing friend, and that he